Title IV School Code 005500

 Any Manhattan Area Technical College student who is serving in the National Guard or reserves and is called to active duty during an academic term is entitled to a full refund of tuition and fees for any courses in which the student has not received a grade.
 Any Manhattan Area Technical College student drafted and required to report for active duty during an academic term is entitled to a full refund of tuition and fees for any courses in which the student has not received a grade.
-No refund of fees and tuition is due for any classes for which the student is awarded full credit.
+No refund of tuition and fees is due for any classes for which the student is awarded full credit.
 All refunds are contingent upon verification of status through official military documentation.
-Any student who volunteers for military service during an academic term will be subject to MATC’s non-military refund policy.
+Any student who volunteers for military service during an academic term will be subject to Manhattan Tech’s non-military refund policy.

 Title IV Funds Refund Policy